 Minimizes Urinary Tract Infections

-This statistic indicates the percentage of long-term stay residents who suffered from a urinary tract infection.
-While more infections could reflect poorly on a facility's hygiene protocols, it is problematic to compare different nursing homes due to facilities having inconsistent reporting standards.
+This statistic measures the percentage of long-term residents that suffered from urinary tract infections.
+While more infections may reflect poorly on a nursing home's hygiene protocols, it is problematic to compare between facilities due to reporting standards.